-In New Zealand the KiwiSaver scheme is a scheme in which a person voluntarily pays a portion of their gross income into a retirement savings fund that can be used either for retirement or for a deposit on a first home purchase.
+In New Zealand, the KiwiSaver scheme is a scheme in which a person voluntarily pays a portion of their gross income into a retirement savings fund that can be used either for retirement or a deposit on a first home purchase.

-Any person that starts new employment will be automatically enrolled into the KiwiSaver scheme and will have to fill out the opt-out form if they wish to not contribute.
+Any person that starts new employment will be automatically enrolled in the KiwiSaver scheme and will have to fill out the opt-out form if they wish to not contribute.

 Payment of the KiwiSaver payments is sent to the IRD along with the persons PAYE contributions.
 This is usually done by the person’s employer.

-At this point the options for contribution are 3%, 4% or 8% of their gross pay which can be matched at any level by the employer.
+At this point in time, the options for contribution are 3%, 4%, 6%, 8%, or 10% of their gross pay which can be matched at any level by the employer.
 Employers are mandated to contribute 3% as a minimum however it is not uncommon to find employers that offer the higher rates.

 Let’s look at an example of an employee who has a gross salary of $100,000.00 NZD per year.
 This salary was chosen as it is easier to see the relative percentages of the deductions for each facet of the calculation in the workings process.

 Now let’s look at an example of an employee who has a gross salary of $55,000.00 NZD per year.

 The biggest benefit of KiwiSaver is that it allows the employee to save over time to take advantage of both fund managers investment gains as well as compound interest gains over time.
 Because of this the employee could see a significant multiplier effect over time due to the interest paid on interest paid.